-- Historic structure rehabilitation: PA 06-186 established the credit.
+- Historic home rehabilitation: PA 99-173 established the credit.
+PA 13-266 expands the credit by making the credit available statewide, reducing the minimum amount that must be spent, and increasing the maximum amount of the credit that businesses may claim when contributing to nonprofits rehabilitating historic homes.
+PA 14-217 requires that 70% of the credits annually be reserved for rehabilitating historic homes in the 24 municipalities designated as "regional centers" in the state's current fiveyear plan of conservation and development. - Historic structure rehabilitation: PA 06-186 established the credit.
 PA 14-217 specified that no credits may be reserved under this program effective July 1, 2014. - Historic preservation: PA 07-250 established the credit and specified that the first 3-year period for which the credit is available is FY 09 through FY 11.
 PA 14-217 specified that no credits may be reserved under this program effective July 1, 2014. - Historic rehabilitation: PA 14-217 established the credit.

-Fiscal Estimates: \$1.0 million in FY 16 and FY 17 (cumulative).
+Fiscal Estimates: \$200,000 in FY 18 and FY 19 (cumulative).